bitnami/charts/bitnami/wordpress/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Notable changes

+### 13.2.0

+- Removed support for limiting auto-updates to WordPress core via the `wordpressAutoUpdateLevel` option.
+To update WordPress core, we recommend to swap the container image version for your deployment instead of using the built-in update functionality.

 ### 11.0.0